Alexwcjung/EPA23/Chapter 9.md

-🍀**Assessing Second Language Pronunciation: Distinguishing Features of Rhythm in Learner Speech at Different Proficiency Levels**
+**Assessing Second Language Pronunciation: Distinguishing Features of Rhythm in Learner Speech at Different Proficiency Levels**

-**Introduction**
+🍀**Introduction**
 -	While pronunciation is clearly an important skill, and insufficient pronunciation ability is detrimental to the intelligibility of speech, it has a surprisingly minor role in theoretical L2 models, in assessment scales of speaking, and in practical assessment and teaching contexts involving examiners, teachers and learners.
 -	The backstage role of pronunciation in theoretical models is also reflected in some well-known assessment scales, where pronunciation tends to be captured inconsistently or to be entirely absent.
 -	For example, the ACTFL Proficiency Guidelines for Speaking (ACTFL, 2012) do not include descriptors for pronunciation at every level.